AMWA-TV/is-device-configuration/docs/Backup & restore.md

 // TODO: Is this a MUST?

-// TBD: What is the new unit overwrites things like IP addresses?
+// TBD: What if the new unit overwrites things like IP addresses?
 Are we saying the restore should be used as a bootstrap mechanism?